 The commercial trucking industry is among the most vital in the United States.
 Dedicated drivers leave their families for long stretches, transporting 80% of all cargo in America – four times as much as rail, air, water, and pipeline combined.
 And large truck driving is the most common occupation in 29 states.

 Unfortunately, it’s also the most dangerous, not just to truck drivers but to occupants of other vehicles and pedestrians.

 The size, weight, and slow stopping speed of large trucks mean accidents tend to be more serious than those of personal motor vehicles.
 Injuries can be catastrophic, permanently altering the lives of the victims.

-Paulson & Nace has extensive experience representing victims of large truck crashes and their families in the greater Washington, D.C. area.
-We understand how crucial it is to have a knowledgeable truck accident attorney during this terrible time, and we’re ready to help at a moment’s notice.
+Paulson & Nace has extensive experience representing victims of large truck crashes and their families in West Virginia and the greater Washington, D.C. area.
+We understand how crucial it is to have a knowledgeable West Virginia truck accident attorney during this terrible time, and we’re ready to help at a moment’s notice.

 The Numbers Don’t Lie: Large Truck Crashes Kill